-- to know what they have understood and done well - what they need to do in order to improve. - to make visible signs of improvement as a result of their feedback.
+- to know what they have understood and done well - what they need to do in order to improve. - to make visible signs of improvement as a result of their feedback. - feel motivated in their learning.

 It helps the teacher with the assessment of: